vippsas/vipps-checkout/vipps-checkout-api.md

 Vipps Checkout supports easy fetching of user info with the built-in Vipps Login integration.
 With a functionality called "Remember Me", the user is can opt in to having this information being persisted across different Vipps Checkout sessions on the same machine.

+### Prefill customer data

+We believe that simplicity is key to providing the best user experience.
+With `prefillCustomer`, you can easily send in any information you have about your customer, making filling out forms in the Checkout a breeze.
+All fields in the `prefillCustomer` optional.
+We will prefill the form with whatever information you send and let your customers fill in the rest if some information is missing.

+To further streamline the payment process, we've implemented a feature that automatically forwards the phone number to the Vipps payment page (landing page for Vipps).
+This removes the hassle of having to fill in the phone number multiple times and makes it even easier for your customers to pay with Vipps.

+Even if your Checkout is set up with `PaymentOnly`, you can still send in your customer's phone number to make the payment process smoother.

 ### Custom consent

 Sometimes you need to ask your customers for permission for certain actions, such as subscribing to newsletters.
 That's where our "custom consent" feature comes in handy!